 The best way to practice and rapidly improve is through life drawing.
-Concept art is finely-rendered art mostly geared towards realism.
-The point of realism is to draw/paint whatever you see as realistically as possible.
+Concept art is finely-rendered art mostly following realism, but with full opportunity for your imagination to run wild far beyond the limits of reality.

-If you can do this with a real object in front of you then eventually you’ll learn to do it from your head.
+If you can draw/paint a real object in front of you then eventually you’ll learn to do it from your head.
 Then you can practice imaginative drawing to create characters, environments, vehicles, and whatever you want.